 WPCF Nutrient Management & Phase II Improvements

-Pictured above is the Water Pollution Control Facility (WPCF), which treats an average of 11.3 million gallons of wastewater per day.
-The WPCF will soon undergo significant improvements to enhance the quality of the wastewater discharged into the San Francisco Bay.
+Pictured above is the Water Resource Recovery Facility (WRRF, formerly WPCF), which treats an average of 11 million gallons of wastewater per day.
+The WRRF will soon undergo significant improvements to enhance the quality of the wastewater discharged into the San Francisco Bay.

 Project Overview